CumulusNetworks/docs/content/cumulus-linux-42/Quick-Start-Guide/_index.md

 {{%notice note%}}

-Cumulus Linux provides options that allow you to change the default password for the *cumulus* account automatically during Cumulus Linux installation.
+ONIE includes options that allow you to change the default password for the *cumulus* account automatically during Cumulus Linux installation.
 Refer to {{<link url="Installing-a-New-Cumulus-Linux-Image" >}}.
 If the password is changed during installation, use the new password to log in.

 {{%/notice%}}